vkz/vkz.github.io/index.md

     JavaScript code to Node.js repl - silly little thing with very few features that does make iterative JavaScript development in Emacs sane.

-    *Contributor* to [projectile](https://github.com/bbatsov/projectile), a tiny
-    fix for persp/projectile when used with Helm.
+    *Contributor* to whatever little thing I find annoyingly broken in my daily Emacs use.
+Could be bug reports or tiny fixes to upstream packages.

 Formal education
 ----------------